 - Wrote a unit testing framework that emulates the scripter's current environment — Asterisk's AGI interface — to ensure that language constructs operated as expected in a variety of situations.

-- Designed and implemented PostgreSQL stored procedures to be used on a 60 GB geographic information database for provincial road condition reporting services.
+- Designed and implemented PostgreSQL stored procedures to be used on a geographic information system (GIS) for provincial road condition reporting services.

 Government of Manitoba, Information Protection Centre